- Why Research

 BRCA1 and BRCA2 are the most well-known breast cancer risk genes, and women and men who inherit mutations in either gene have a significant risk of developing breast or other cancers.
-However, many other genes also increase the risk of breast cancer, but these aren’t fully understood.
+However, many other genes also increase the risk of breast cancer, but these are not fully understood.
 Dr. Couch aims to identify these genes and assess the risk they pose at various ages, which he hopes will lead to more accurate and informed risk management.

 Full Research Summary